 There is an excellent Facebook group to join if you are going through the EHCP process.
 The Bristol (and surrounding local authorities) EHCP experiences group has very helpful people who can guide you through the process.

-Supportive Parents provide independent advice and support to parents and carers in Bristol, South Gloucestershire and North Somerset about all aspects of special educational needs, including going through the EHCP application process and helping with appeals.
+SEND & You provide independent advice and support to parents and carers in Bristol, South Gloucestershire and North Somerset about all aspects of special educational needs, including going through the EHCP application process and helping with appeals.

 Contact is a national charity for the families of disabled children.